pgxcentre/genetest/docs/analysis.rst

 Analysis
 =========

-Multiple statistic models exists.
+Multiple statistic models exist.
 To execute a genome-wide study, you can use the ``geneparse`` tool.